Safe-Surfer/SafeSurfer-Desktop/docs/CONTRIBUTING.md

 For information regarding translating Safe Surfer desktop, please read [TRANSLATING.md](TRANSLATING.md)

 ## Notes
-For the NodeJS library from NPM which is responsible for changing the DNS settings, please check out [node_dns_changer](https://www.npmjs.com/package/node_dns_changer) on NPM or on [GitLab](https://gitlab.com/BobyMCbobs/node_dns_changer).
+For the nodejs library from npm which is responsible for changing the DNS settings, please check out [node_dns_changer](https://www.npmjs.com/package/node_dns_changer) on npm or on [GitLab](https://gitlab.com/BobyMCbobs/node_dns_changer).
 This library is very important to the project, so it should also be supported.